OpenCageData/address-formatting/README.md

     defined at the top of the file.
 If so, great, just map you country_code to the generic template.
 You may still want to add clean up code (see the entry for `DE` as an example).
+  * If not you need to define a new generic rule set
+      * possibly you will need to define new state/region mappings in `conf/state_codes.yaml`

+If in doubt, please get in touch

 ### The future